NI to repeat 'hunger' from record win

 NI have to repeat clinical edge - Shiels

-After scoring four goals in a clinical opening 16 minutes in Skopje, manager Shiels has called on his players to repeat their performance in front of goal and take away any hope for the visitors.
+After scoring four times in a clinical opening 16 minutes in Skopje, manager Shiels has urged his players to repeat their performance in front of goal and take away any hope for the visitors.

 "In any game of football, the team who are favourites will put a lot of emphasis on taking the lead," said the 65-year-old.